ndri/emojicipher/README.md

 I got the emojis and their order from http://unicode.org/emoji/charts/full-emoji-list.html

+I recommend setting [Emoji One](http://emojione.com/) as a system font so the app works better

 There is a web version and a Python version.

 # Rules